 There is something else you should know when we discuss the currency of Netherlands before euro!

 Don’t get confused and keep in mind that the dutch guilder was the national currency for the European territory and not for all territories which are under the dutch administration.

 That is why the Netherlands Antillean guilder is still used in Curacao and Sint Marteen.

 History of the Netherlands guilder

 The Dutch guilder, the currency of Netherlands before the euro was born in the 17th century.
 Before that time there were regional and foreign currencies used across the country.
 Most of these currencies were made from gold and from here the name gulden.

 According to the historical chronicles, the first accepted dutch coins known under the name „gulden” dates from 1517.
 This was the beginning of the gulden era.

 Around the year 1680, an early guilder appears.
-It was made from silver and had around 10 grams.
+The guilder coins were made from silver and had around 10 grams.